Suicide bombers kill at least three in northeast Nigeria

-MAIDUGURI, Nigeria, June 27 (Reuters) - Two suicide bombers killed at least three people and injured 16 in the capital of the northeastern Nigerian state of Borno on Saturday, the latest in a string of deadly attacks by suspected Islamist militants.
+MAIDUGURI, Nigeria (Reuters) - Two suicide bombers killed at least three people and injured 16 in the capital of the northeastern Nigerian state of Borno on Saturday, the latest in a string of deadly attacks by suspected Islamist militants.

 The two women tried to get into a hospital but were stopped by security guards at the gate and blew themselves up, witnesses said.